 - evidence of tolerance, such that increased doses of the psychoactive

-- substance are required in order to achieve effects originally produced by lower doses (clear examples of this are found in alcohol- and opiate-dependent individuals who may take daily doses sufficient to incapacitate or kill non-tolerant users);
+- substance are required in order to achieve effects originally produced by lower doses (clear examples of this are found in drinks- and opiate-dependent individuals who may take daily doses sufficient to incapacitate or finish off non-tolerant users);

 - progressive neglect of alternative pleasures or interests because of psychoactive substance use, increased amount of time necessary to obtain or take the substance or to recover from its effects;